sib-swiss/spring_school_bioinformatics_microbiology/docs/project3/Step-1.md

 Note that if you installed trimmomatic with conda, you can run with `trimmomatic PE [...]` (do not need to specify `java -jar trimmomatic-0.39.jar PE [...]`).

+- Try to run trimmomatic (you can use different parameters).
+- How many files did trimmomatic generated?
+What they contain?
-How many reads have been filtered out?
-After filtering the reads, check if the overall quality improve.
+- How many reads have been filtered out?
+- Check the quality of the filtered reads, did the quality improved?